 The Untouchables recreates Prohibition Era Chicago on real locations in a terrific return to form for Brian de Palma, with deserved Oscar nominations for production design and costumes.
 Ennio Morricone’s sweeping score complements the David Mamet script, which eschews historical accuracy in favour of an epic struggle between good and evil.

-The café blown up by the protection racketeers’ bomb at the opening was Brody’s on Clark, 3369 North Clark Street, under the ‘el’ (elevated train) in Wrigleyville, way north of the Loop at the junction of West Roscoe and North Clark Streets (CTA: Belmont or Addison Stations; Red Line to Howard)
+The café blown up by the protection racketeers’ bomb at the opening is now the Houndstooth Saloon, 3369 North Clark Street, under the ‘el’ (elevated train) in Wrigleyville, way north of the Loop at the junction of West Roscoe and North Clark Streets (CTA: Belmont or Addison Stations; Red Line to Howard)

-The police HQ of upright Eliot Ness (Kevin Costner) is the Rookery Building, 202 South La Salle Street.
+The police HQ of upright Eliot Ness (Kevin Costner) is the Rookery Building, 209 South La Salle Street at West Adams Street.
 Built in 1886, its lobby was remodelled in 1907 by Frank Lloyd Wright.
 After years of neglect, the building was renovated in 1992.
 Oddly, it also served as the ‘New York’ toy store in Home Alone 2: Lost In New York.